FurcyPin/bigquery-frame/README.md

 #### Other features

+- Added automatic retry when BigQuery returns an InternalServerError.
+We now do 3 tries by default.
 - Added `functions.to_base32` and `functions.to_base64`.
   `from_base_32` and `from_base_64` will be added later, once a [bug in python-tabulate](https://github.com/astanin/python-tabulate/issues/192) is fixed.